mui/material-ui/CONTRIBUTING.md

 Please follow the coding style of the current code base.
 Material-UI uses eslint, so if possible, enable linting in your editor to get realtime feedback.
 The linting rules are also run when Webpack recompiles your changes, and can be run manually with `yarn lint`.

-You can also run linting on a subset of the codebase with `gulp eslint:src`, `gulp eslint:docs` or `gulp eslint:test`.
-Finally, when you submit a pull request, they are run again by Travis CI, but hopefully by then your code is already clean!
+You can also run `yarn prettier` to reformat the code.

+Finally, when you submit a pull request, they are run again by Circle CI, but hopefully by then your code is already clean!

 ## Roadmap

-To get a sense of where Material-UI is heading, or for ideas on where you could contribute, take a look at the [roadmap](https://github.com/callemall/material-ui/blob/v1-beta/ROADMAP.md) and the list of [Material Design components](https://github.com/callemall/material-ui/issues/2863).
+To get a sense of where Material-UI is heading, or for ideas on where you could contribute, take a look at the [ROADMAP](https://github.com/callemall/material-ui/blob/v1-beta/ROADMAP.md).

 ## License